bbauska/UofM-Intro-CSS3/README.md

 <!--~~~~~~~~~~~~~ 102. example; span is green, div is blue and p is pinkish (59) ~~~~~~~~~~~~~~~-->
 <p align="center">
   <img src="./images/image102.webp"
-  alt="Example; span is green, div is blue, and paragraph is pinkish." style="border: 2px solid #000000; width:40%;" />
+  title="Example; span is green, div is blue, and paragraph is pinkish" alt="Example; span is green, div is blue, and paragraph is pinkish." style="border: 2px solid #000000; width:40%;" />
 </p>